oracle/offline-persistence-toolkit/README.md

 ## Modifications: PUT and DELETE ##

 When a PUT or DELETE request occurs while offline, the local shredded data is updated.
 As a result, subsequent GET requests that happen while offline will reflect the updates.
 This is handled automatically by the toolkit if a shredder/unshredder is defined.
 In terms of the flow when offline, PUT/DELETE requests generated by the application are first shredded and then the corresponding local store is updated.
 The request is then persisted in the sync log for later replay to the server.
 All HTTP requests which satisfy a configured scope will be persisted regardless of type.
+The sync log can be accessed via the [PersistenceSyncManager API](https://oracle.github.io/offline-persistence-toolkit/PersistenceSyncManager.html "PersistenceSyncManager API").

 ## Creation: POST ##